vyablonskyi/DevOps_online_Lviv_2020Q42021Q1/m9/task9.1/readme.md

     else:
         return ''
 ```
-this function has been used as imoprted in the test [script1.py](script1.py)
+this function has been used as imported in the test [script1.py](script1.py)

 Results of running this script you may see [here](screenshots/001.JPG)